Magento 2.4.1 from the Merchant's perspective

 It is important to keep your online store updated to the latest Magento version, as it has the most recent improvements, security updates, and other fixes.
 And every time such upgrade is performed, the website should be carefully tested to make sure that all issues or conflicts are fixed after the upgrade.

-Today we want to share with you our checklist that we normally use when testing Magento stores after their upgrade to newer versions.
+Today we want to share with you our test cases after Magento upgrade that we normally use testing Magento stores.

 SUPEE-7405 cart merge error fix